brlrb/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 What are some limitations of vibe checking as an evaluation tool?
 ##### ✅ Answer:

+The some of the limitation of vibe checking as an evaluation tools are the following:

+    - It could be subjective.
+Different people could have different opinions and hence rate/judge response accordingly.
+    - User could evaluate the same response differently at different time, mostly depending upon mood and focusness.

 ### 🚧 Advanced Build (OPTIONAL):

 Please make adjustments to your application that you believe will improve the vibe check you completed above, then deploy the changes to your Vercel domain [(see these instructions from your Challenge project)](https://github.com/AI-Maker-Space/The-AI-Engineer-Challenge/blob/main/README.md) and redo the above vibe check.